Massachusetts: Legalize Home Growing of Plant Medicine!

 Bay Staters is a Grassroot, People-Powered Movement for Justice!

-The community has also secured endorsements from city councilors in Amherst, Salem, Revere, Medford, Burlington (VT), and Boston to present and pass the measure in the next few months.
-The community group has achieved this work through free events (where we teach growing, trip sitting, and meditation), tabling on city streets, and hosting get-together all are welcome to (RSVP here).
+The community has also secured endorsements from city councilors in Medford, and Berkeley California, so our local campaigns continue thriving.
+The community group has achieved this work through community events (where we teach growing, foraging, trip sitting, and meditation: RSVP here).

 This has two primary benefits.
 The first is that two grams of psilocybin or psilocin, independent of the organic matter of the fungi that contain them, is the equivalent of nearly 100 grams of dried mushrooms.
 That's a pretty reasonable amount for a person to have in the comfort of their own home at any given time to use over a lifetime.
 This means that these plant alternatives will be reasonably accessible for people to access on a community level without thousands of pages of regulation that seek to given profit-driven actors like Field Trip in Oregon the ability to charge thousands of dollars for an experience to desperate people.

 The second benefit is scaling back the entire drug war.
 Our bill lifts the sail of another bill, An Act Relative to Harm Reduction and Racial Justice, that we amended this year to not fine people for possession of any substance.
 We believe that decriminalizing minor amounts of even harmful substances like methamphetamine and heroin prevents people from getting caught up in the justice system for merely having a unhealthy relationship with these substances.
 Since our public records requests have shown that arrests for these substances have a near 2 to 1 racial disparity in cities like Boston, this will limit the scope of policing to focus on connecting people with harm reduction resources: a move that many law enforcement, including our partner group the Law Enforcement Action Partnership, support.